codahale/lockstitch/design.md

   return (state′, out)
 ```

-`Derive` uses HMAC-SHA-256 with the protocol's state as the key to derive a 256-bit pseudorandom key
+`Derive` uses HMAC-SHA-256 with the protocol's state as the key to extract a 256-bit pseudorandom
-from the given label the output length in bits.
+key from the given label the output length in bits.
 It then splits the pseudorandom key into an
 AES-128-CTR key and nonce and generates the requested output from the keystream.
 Finally, it uses
-HMAC-SHA-256 with the protocol's state as the key to derive a new state value from the pseudorandom
+HMAC-SHA-256 with the protocol's state as the key to extract a new state value from the pseudorandom
 key.

 **IMPORTANT:** A `Derive` operation's output depends on both the label and the output length.